 Business Analyst: This role works hand-in-hand with the business to review operational processes and identify opportunities to automate and improve those processes using Salesforce.
 He or she gathers and articulates requirements and serves as a change management agent across the business.

-Technical Architect: This role owns the technical design of the Salesforce system, making sure declarative and non-declarative features are used appropriately and that the org can scale as the amount of functionality grows.
+Technical Architect: This role owns the technical design of the Salesforce system, ensuring declarative and non-declarative features are used appropriately and that the org can scale as the amount of functionality grows.
 Our recent research into Salesforce Best Practices and COEs indicates that architects can play an outsize role in improving ROI.

 Quality Assurance Specialists: This role (or team) provides overall QA best practices and reviews the testing approach for each work stream, often in collaboration with the release manager.
 They manage testing plans and scripts.